-Our Promotoras work hard to educate and engage families who have questions about benefits.
-Promotoras then refer families to our partners for more direct support.
+Nuestra Casa’s Promotoras work hard to educate and engage families who have questions about benefits.
+Our Promotoras then refer families to our partners for more direct support.
 For more information about the program, please contact Julio Garcia.